Shenzhen–Zhanjiang high-speed railway: Route

-Starting at Xili railway station, the railway will travel through a tunnel to Shenzhen Airport East railway station at Shenzhen Bao'an International Airport.
-It will then cross through a tunnel underneath the Pearl River before reaching Xiaolan, Guzhen, Waihai, Jiangmen South, Shuangshuizhen, Taishan, Kaiping, Enping, Dahuai, Heshan, Yangjiang, Yangxi, Mata, Guanzhu, Dianbai and Maoming East.
+Starting at Xili railway station, the railway travels through a tunnel to Shenzhen Airport East railway station at Shenzhen Bao'an International Airport.
+It then crosses through a tunnel underneath the Pearl River before reaching Xiaolan, Guzhen, Waihai, Jiangmen South, Shuangshuizhen, Taishan, Kaiping, Enping, Dahuai, Heshan, Yangjiang, Yangxi, Mata, Guanzhu, Dianbai and Maoming East.

 Construction

 The Maoming–Zhanjiang section was constructed between 2009 and 2013.
 The project was funded jointly by the, now defunct, Ministry of Railways and the Guangdong Provincial Government.
 Construction commenced on 21 March 2009 and was opened to traffic on 28 December 2013.
 Although officially opened on 28 December 2013, no high-speed trains started using it at the time.

 Construction of the 387 km Shenzhen–Maoming railway was carried out in two sections: the Jiangmen–Maoming section and the Shenzhen–Jiangmen section.
 Construction of the section from Jiangmen to Maoming started in June 2014 and was opened on 1 July 2018.